Li'l Miss Vampire Can't Suck Right: Characters

-The title character, she is the most popular girl in class, but has a complex regarding her difficulty in sucking people's blood.
+Luna is the most popular girl in class, but has a complex regarding her difficulty in sucking people's blood.
 She is new to school, having only transferred in shortly before the start of the story.
 Because of her inability to suck blood, she is often hungry, which she passes by eating sweets.
 She develops feelings for Tatsuta, who offers to help her with her problem.
-She turns small at times from lack of sustenance or when sucking Tatsuta's blood or for other reasons.
-She is sometimes depicted in a chibi style, especially during comedic moments.
-At the end of the series, she has graduated from high school and is training as a student teacher at the school, where she reunites with Ōtori.
+She is sometimes depicted in a chibi style, turning small at times from lack of sustenance or when sucking Tatsuta's blood or during comedic moments.
+As she is a vampire, she does not appear in pictures.
+At the end of the series, she has graduated from high school and is training as a student teacher at the school, where she reunites with Tatsuta.